 Cumbria Tourism and Travel

 Cumbria is a fantastic place to visit at any time of year and is home to the Lake District National Park, considered one of the most beautiful areas of the United Kingdom.
+It’s also known for it’s romantic poets and it is this setting that makes it ideal for Cumbrian holidays for 2.

 There is plenty on offer for visitors and locals alike: from beautiful and diverse scenery, to historic sites and visitor centers.
 There is also a wide range of outdoor and indoor attractions, with something to suit all ages and interests.
+Go Ghyll Scrambling or sailing, or just enjoy the flora and fauna from a lakeside cafe or forest attraction.

 Cumbria and the Lake District

 A predominantly rural county, it is considered one of the most beautiful regions of the UK and includes the whole of the Lake District.
 Also known as “The Lakes” or “Lakeland”: the Eden Valley, the North Pennines, the Furness Peninsula, and part of the Yorkshire Dales are included in the county.
-The Solway coast, in north-west Cumbria (stretching from Rockcliffe in the North down to Maryport in the south and covers 115 square kilometers) is now celebrating its 50th anniversary as a Area of Outstanding Natural Beauty (AONB).
+The Solway coast in north-west Cumbria (stretching from Rockcliffe in the North down to Maryport in the south and covers 115 square kilometers) is now celebrating its 50th anniversary as a Area of Outstanding Natural Beauty (AONB).
 Much of this coastline now has great paths and a dedicated new cycle route.

 Cumbria was formed from the old counties of Cumberland, Westmorland, part of North Lancashire, and part of North Yorkshire, and is now England’s second largest county in size.
 Inside is the Lake District National Park, an area some 30 miles across, containing England’s highest mountains (four over 3000 ft), and some of England’s biggest lakes.
 Also within the county is a small part of the Yorkshire Dales National Park